 IETF discussion lists are for ongoing conversations, the scope of which range from very broad to focused on a particular Working Group.

-The IETF discussion list is meant for initial discussion only.
+When it comes to technical topics, the IETF discussion list is meant for initial discussion only.
 Discussions that fall within the area of any working group list (or other well established list) should be moved to that more specific list as soon as this is pointed out, unless the issue is one for which the working group needs wider input or direction.

 In addition to the topics noted above, appropriate postings include: